Best Hikes in Hawaii for Teenagers Who Want a Challenge

 The trails that will actually impress your teenager, from ridge walks with jaw-dropping views to waterfall hikes that earn serious bragging rights.

 If your teenager rolls their eyes at the words "easy nature walk," Hawaii has the answer.
-The islands are home to some of the most dramatic, challenging, and visually stunning trails anywhere in the world, and the best ones reward effort with views that no roadside lookout can match.
+The islands are home to some of the most dramatic, challenging, and visually stunning trails anywhere in the world.
+The best ones reward effort with views no roadside lookout can match.
 Ridgelines with thousand-foot drops on both sides.
-Waterfalls that you have to earn.
+Waterfalls you have to earn.
 Volcanic landscapes that look like another planet.

 These are the hikes that will make your teenager put their phone down (after taking photos) and say, "Okay, that was actually amazing."